Luke Brooks: Mum raised mouldy home fears before son's death

 The inquest heard Luke, his parents, a cousin and a friend shared the home.

-She described how the house had no heating from 2014 to 2017, leaked rain through the roof and had mould in the kitchen and bathroom while the landlord did nothing to help them.
+She described how the house on Huxley Street had no heating from 2014 to 2017, leaked rain through the roof and had mould in the kitchen and bathroom while the landlord did nothing to help them.

 Mrs Brooks told Rochdale Coroner's Court how she was hospitalised herself in 2019 with pneumonia.